tytydraco/yessleep/out/Everyone_Has_A_Scudderbilge.md

 Oh, I say.
 But my voice is still in slow motion.
 I feel very much like an imaginary friend.

 What...
-What is the pale creature, I say.
+What is the pale creature?
+I say.
 Always crouched and... turned away?

 She says, Oh that?
 It's a Scudderbilge.